 Why Proper Socialization Is So Important

-If your puppy is not well-socialized and exposed to certain situations or types of people by four months of age*, it may become permanently difficult for him to adapt to certain unfamiliar situations.
+If your puppy is not well-socialized and exposed to certain situations or types of people by four months of age*, it may become increasingly difficult for him to adapt to certain unfamiliar situations.
 As such, he may develop irreversible behaviors leading to antisocial behavior, fear, or aggression.

 *This is not to say that socialization is finished by four months of age.
 Rather, it should just begin before that time.